Arizona’s Kelly is sworn into Senate, narrowing GOP edge

-WASHINGTON (AP) — Arizona Democrat and former astronaut Mark Kelly was sworn into the Senate on Wednesday, narrowing GOP control of the chamber and underscoring his state’s shift from red to blue.
+WASHINGTON (AP) — Arizona Democrat and former astronaut Mark Kelly was sworn into the Senate on Wednesday, narrowing Republican control of the chamber and underscoring his state’s shift from red to blue.

 Kelly, 56, defeated GOP Sen. Martha McSally in last month’s election, making her one of only three incumbents to lose.
 By taking office, he has reduced the Republican edge in the chamber to 52-48.